 As part of my veterinary training I worked on a free range turkey farm, rearing them through summer and preparing them for Christmas Dinner.

 I started running courses when friends asked me to show them how to humanely dispatch or cull chickens, something I believe experienced poultry keepers should know how to do - even if you take your birds to the vets to be euthanised, it is always useful in an emergency situation.

 I strongly believe that if people are going to hatch chicks, they should be responsible for the resultant cockerels which in some cases may mean culling birds.

 If this is the case I would always recommend hatching dual purpose birds and rearing them for the table so that the males have a purpose and are not wasted.

-Booking soon for 2020 courses at Denmark Farm Conservation Centre in Lampeter, West Wales
+Booking now for 2020 courses at Denmark Farm Conservation Centre in Lampeter, West Wales

 Courses start with a relaxed seminar style introduction to rearing birds for the table, breeds, and their husbandry.